predixdesignsystem/px-code-design/README.md

 ## Options

-Other, optional classes can supplement the required base classes.
-These classes are available if the variable flags listed above are set to `true`:
+Another, optional class can supplement the required base class.
+This class is available if the variable flag listed above is set to `true`:

-* `code--inline`: styles for inline code snippets.
+* `code--inline`: style for inline code snippets.